pierre-pvln/compose-services/rpi3/create_host.md

+# Steps to create a raspberry pi 3 to use as a docker host

 Installing the image
 - Download image raspberry pi 3 debian image
 - Put it on SD card using Ether (from etcher.io)